w3c-fedid/FedCM/README.md

 **TL;DR**; This is a strawman proposal for a new Web API that allows websites to use single sign-on federation with tighter privacy properties, namely making **third party tracking** and **identity provider tracking** substantially harder.

-It is composed of (a) a **baseline proposal** that starts with a **high level API** that permits browser intermediation of existing federated sign-in flows on the web in a **backwards compatible** manner where it matters most and (b) a series of privacy enhancements are suggested as **next steps**, some requiring longer deployment windows (to be discussed more separately).
+It is composed of (a) a **baseline proposal** that starts with a **high level API** that permits browser intermediation of existing federated sign-in flows on the web in a **backwards compatible** manner where it matters most and (b) a series of privacy enhancements are suggested as **next steps**, some requiring longer deployment windows (i.e. to be discussed separately).

 # Why?

 Over the last decade, identity federation has unquestionably played a central role in raising the bar for authentication on the web, in terms of ease-of-use (e.g. passwordless single sign on), security (e.g. improved resistance to phishing and credential stuffing attacks) and trustworthiness compared to its preceding common pattern: per-site usernames and passwords.

-The standards that define how identity federation works today were built independently of the web platform, and their designers had to work around its limitations rather than extending them.
+The standards that define how identity federation works today were built independently of the web platform, and their designers had to work **around** its limitations rather than extending them.
 Because of that, existing user authentication flows rely on general web capabilities such as top-level navigation, link decoration, window popups and cookies.

 Unfortunately, these same **low-level** capabilities that facilitate cross-origin data transmission are increasingly being abused to pass identifying information about users without their knowledge or consent.
 Most notably, global identifiers (e.g. email addresses, usernames) can be used to **link accounts** when two or more relying parties collude.